 - Startups, small businesses with a poor credit history, or small businesses looking for flexible capital for emergencies

 If you’ve ever purchased a vehicle or financed a mortgage, you’re likely familiar with this type of business loan.
-When you take out a term loan, you borrow a lump-sum of money and repay that money (with interest) on a repayment schedule over a specific period of time (or “term”).
-These repayment schedules can vary from short-term (12 months) to long-term (4+ years), and term loans are offered with both fixed or variable interest.
+When you take out a term loan, you borrow a lump sum of money and repay that money (with interest) on a repayment schedule over a specific period of time (or “term”).
+These repayment schedules can vary from short-term (12 months) to long-term (4+ years), and term loans are offered with both fixed and variable interest.
 Like traditional car loans or mortgages, small business term loans follow an amortization schedule.
 Most payments at the beginning of the loan period will go towards paying off interest, while the latter half of the loan will tackle the upfront capital.
 You may be able to reduce your interest payments by paying off the loan early but pay attention to possible early payment penalties.

 Individual banks typically offer term loans.
 Since these banks take the bulk of the risk when issuing term loans, each bank will have unique requirements, terms, and conditions.
 One of the most significant advantages of term loans is their low rates and variability.
 Term loans are typically reserved for companies with excellent credit history and high annual revenue.
 Therefore, they offer some of the lowest rates among small business loans.
 Additionally, term loans don’t have specific spending requirements, so you are free to utilize the upfront capital however you see fit.